Polyeons/Acer-Nitro5-Hackintosh-Ventura/README.md

 - Custom DSDT/SSDT files for this particular model has been created using dumping the DSDT from Windows 10 and then modifying it for MacOS to work.

 > ***Note*** : Please don't use this if you're using a different model, it will definitely cause problems.
+> **Another Note** : Use GenSMBIOS to generate new serial, don't use the same one included in EFI.zip

 ## Credits